Symmetric kiloparsec-scale radio knots in NGC 7213: evidence for a confined weak jet and recurrent nuclear activity: Large-scale morphology and the jet–environment connection

 However, the observed symmetry and compactness of the knots do not constitute unambiguous evidence of strong jet--gas interaction.
 At projected distances of $\sim$5--10\,kpc the tidal debris are expected to have significantly lower densities than the central regions typically modelled in the simulations \citep[e.g.][]{Mukherjee2016,Mukherjee2018a,Mukherjee2025} (mean $n\sim100$\,cm$^{-3}$, dense cores $n>1000$\,cm$^{-3}$).
 In such lower-density environments a jet may propagate more ballistically, producing compact and symmetric working surfaces without requiring strong backflows or cocoon inflation \citep[e.g.][]{AntonuccioDelogu2010,Clarke1991}.
 Moreover, even in clumpy media the simulations frequently predict irregular or asymmetric morphologies due to local inhomogeneities \citep[e.g.][]{Mukherjee2018b,Gaibler2011}.

 At the same time, it is important to note that the parameter space explored by current simulations is not uniquely tailored to NGC\,7213.
 For instance, the IC~5063 simulations of \citet{Mukherjee2018a} adopt relativistic jets with $P_{\rm jet}\sim10^{44}$--$10^{45}\,\mathrm{erg\,s^{-1}}$ and $\Gamma\simeq4$--6 impacting a dense, clumpy disc.
 Although these conditions are more extreme than those expected in NGC\,7213, several key results—such as the development of compact working surfaces and the importance of ISM porosity—are expected to scale primarily with the ratio $P_{\rm jet}/L_{\rm Edd}$ and the gas distribution.
+Finally, magnetohydrodynamic instabilities (e.g.\ Kelvin--Helmholtz or current-driven kink modes) can also affect jet propagation and hotspot symmetry, depending on jet power, magnetisation, and density contrast \citep{Mukherjee2020,Meenakshi2023}.